lacuna/bifurcan/doc/benchmarks.md

 ## Maps

+Included here, for comparison, is Java's mutable `HashMap`, Clojure's immutable `PersistentHashMap`, and the `PersistentTrieMap` provided [here](https://github.com/usethesource/capsule) which is the reference implementation for [CHAMP](https://michael.steindorfer.name/publications/oopsla15.pdf).

 ![](../benchmarks/images/map_construct.png)

-Due to its contiguous layout, `LinearMap` is significantly faster at iteration.  `Map` is about 2x faster than Clojure's `PersistentHashMap` because of a contiguous layout within each node, and `IntMap` is somewhat slower due to the fact that it does an in-order traversal of entries.
+Due to its contiguous layout, `LinearMap` is significantly faster at iteration.  `Map` and `PersistentTrieMap` are several times faster than Clojure's `PersistentHashMap` because of a contiguous layout within each node, but `IntMap` is somewhat slower due to the fact that it does an in-order traversal of entries.

 ![](../benchmarks/images/map_iterate.png)